-The air quality study area is based on an area up to 500m from the substation extension.
+The air quality study area is based on an area up to 500m from the overhead line works.
 Air Quality Management Areas (AQMA) are also considered within the wider road network which may be used by construction traffic.
 There are no current AQMAs declared in Denbighshire or the immediately adjacent local authorities.

-The nearest sensitive receptors in relation to dust and atmospheric emissions are individual farms, the closest of which is approximately 190m north-east.
-There is also a business park approximately 50m north of the substation, and the Burbo Bank Offshore Wind Farm substation approximately 110m east.
-The nearest more densely populated residential areas are over 1.2km east in St. Asaph.
+The nearest sensitive receptors in relation to dust and atmospheric emissions are individual farms, the closest of which is approximately 15m south of easement access and 40m south of the temporary reconductoring or replacing of conductors and wires works.
+There is also a residential dwelling approximately 17m north-east of the access from Glascoed Road, a business park approximately 50m north of the substation, and the Burbo Bank Offshore Wind Farm Substation approximately 470m east of the new GMA1 tower.
+The nearest more densely populated residential areas are over 1.6km east in St. Asaph.

 Ecological air quality receptors within the study area comprise Coed Cord and Coed y Saeson LWS.
-The boundary of the Coed Cord parcel of the larger LWS is approximately 100m south at its closest point.
+The boundary of the Coed Cord parcel of the larger LWS is approximately 145m north-east of new tower 4ZB167A at its closest point.